Abhash-Chakraborty/AI-Text-Extractor/README.md

 ### Hugging Face Spaces

-This app is designed to be deployed on Hugging Face Spaces:
+This app can be deployed on Hugging Face Spaces (Docker):

 1. **Push to Hugging Face**:
    ```bash
    git push https://huggingface.co/spaces/YOUR_USERNAME/data-extractor
    ```

-2. **Add secrets in HF Space settings**:
+2. **Add a Secret in your Space settings**:
    - `GOOGLE_API_KEY`: Your Google Vision API key

 3. **The app will auto-deploy** and be available as both a web interface and API